Mike Rogers to Newsmax: Michigan Autoworkers Back Trump for Jobs

-Michigan's autoworkers are coming out strong for former President Donald Trump because of the loss of more than 29,000 manufacturing jobs since President Joe Biden and Vice President Kamala Harris, the Democrats' nominee, took office almost four years ago, Senate candidate Mike Rogers said on Newsmax Sunday.
+Michigan's autoworkers are coming out strong for former President Donald Trump because of the loss of more than 29,000 manufacturing jobs since President Joe Biden and Vice President Kamala Harris, the Democrats' nominee, took office almost four years ago, Senate candidate Mike Rogers told Newsmax on Sunday.

 "We've lost 29,000 manufacturing jobs just in the last four years, 9,500 in the last jobs report, all related to manufacturing, Rogers, a former U.S. representative, told Newsmax's "Sunday Report," while blaming Harris and his opponent, Rep. Elissa Slotkin, D-Mich., for the losses.